jthurst01/platform-events-rma/README.md

 Setup a new Remote Access to get your OAuth tokens.
 If you are unfamiliar with settng this up, see 4:45 of Jeff Douglas' [Salesforce.com Primer for New Developers](http://www.youtube.com/watch?v=fq2ju2ML9GM).
 For your callback, simply use: http://localhost:3001/oauth/_callback

-### Create a Platform Event Definition in Salesforce.com
+### Install Package for Platform Event Demo

-Create a new Platform Event from the Setup Menu of your Salesforce Instance.
+You can install a package for the RMA events at https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000HbtU.
+Note that the package will add two new Platform Event definitions along with the asociated triggers.
+After your config.js is set up, this should then allow the app to work.

 ### Running the Application Locally